-A NIST traceable source in the NASA' Goddard Space Flight Center.
-Code 618 RCL clean room was used to measure the nadir viewing spectrometer 1° foreoptic point spread function (PSF).
+A NIST traceable source in NASA's Goddard Space Flight Center Code 618 RCL clean room was used to measure the nadir viewing spectrometer 1° foreoptic point spread function (PSF).
 A sliding optical rail with mm increments was mounted on a laboratory table parallel to the integrating sphere aperture.
 The 1° foreoptic was mounted and aligned on the sliding optical rail at a distance of 101.5 cm from the 1° aperture to the integrating sphere aperture.
 Sliding from left to right in parallel (i.e., equivalent to cross-track vignetting (Chrien et al., 1990)) to the integrating sphere aperture, radiance measurements were captured in 1 mm increments.
-The measurement technique involved starting in an occulted left position, sliding the 1° aperture across the integrating sphere output to measure the width of the 1° radiance response, and then finishing in an occulted right position (Figure 5).
+The measurement technique involved starting in an occulted left position, sliding the 1° aperture across the integrating sphere output to measure the width of the 1° radiance response, and then finishing in an occulted right position (Figure 4a and 4b).
 Using Eq.1, PSF in-IFOV and near-IFOV scale factors (sf) can be computed:

-$$[in-IFOV{PSFsf}, near-IFOV{PSFsf}] = 1^{\circ} aperture{width} - integrating sphere aperture{width},$$ (1)
+$$[\text{in-IFOV}{PSFsf}]$$ , near-IFOV{PSFsf} = 1° aperture{width} - integrating sphere aperture{width}, (1)